 He was also very caring often forwarding gofundme pages for people that were going through something.
 His sense of humor was seen so often, especially in his crazy avatar’s on Facebook depicting himself as different Captains.
 My favorite is still Captain Crunch and he even caused a stir with a Fidel Castro avatar.

-A few years ago when I first got back into writing, I thought I would put an emphasis on the Raiders.
+When I first got back into writing, I thought I would put an emphasis on the Raiders.
 They hadn’t been good for years but I took a chance that things would get better.
 I started out young and had written about the Raiders for years on another site and wow, was it painful.
 With record setting losing streaks, fans were over the top nasty and as the years went on, less and less fans would be involved with the team.
-When I started again, I would sometimes write an article that wasn’t positive towards the Raiders, and some Raider fans would go crazy.
-Even though it was based on facts, they didn’t want to hear it.
-Times had changed and some people wanted to hear only good things about their teams and they didn’t want much truth.
-Tim did.
+When I started again, I would sometimes write an article that wasn’t positive towards the Raiders, and some Raider fans would go crazy and attack me viciously.
+Even though I was right most of the time, fans had changed and honesty and truth was out of vogue.
+It was now about cheerleading and butterflies and puppy dog tails.
+When some fans tried to ban me, Tim defended me to the nines.
+I’ll never forget that.

-Instead of scolding me about the negativity on his page, he told me he loved my writing and asked if I would send him all my articles so he could put them on his sites.
+Instead of scolding me about the negativity on his page, he told me he loved my writing and asked if I would send him all my articles so he could put them on all his sites.
 I was reluctant and told him no. He was really trying to grow his groups and most of the popular people on their were the cheerleader types; some minor social media bullies; and I was a bit turned off by it.
 He said he understood.
-He still would take some of my articles and forwarded them onto his site anyway.
+He started to copy and paste some links to my articles and forwarded them onto his site anyway.
 Tim was persistent.

 Tim and I would converse a lot online and it was fun.
 I got on him a few times for being a bit too controlling on his sites.
 He realized what I was saying and even if someone was way out there, he would let them talk.
 It helped make his pages more fun.

 If Tim had something on his mind he would try to do anything to prove he was right.
 I loved battling with him.
 He was the type that had to have the last word so I would mess with him by adding little words to our conversations.
 He would laugh knowing what I was doing.
-He said, “I love debating with you; you never take it personally and I’m the same way”.
+He said, “I love debating with you; you know we like each other and you never take it personally and I’m the same way”.
 He GOT social media and all the petty and immature grudges were not what he was about.
 I liked that.

 There were some though that liked to take pot shots at Tim but he let it roll off his back.
-Social media can show how nasty and mean some people are; especially men; and we talked about having to have a thick skin and not take it personally.
+Social media can show how nasty and mean some people are; mostly men; and we talked about having to have a thick skin and not taking things personally.
 When Tim would bring up his much beloved predictions on who would get traded or cut in the near future, many would attack him.
 He was right a lot though and it was fun to see his post reactions to his detractors.

 He was also a huge voice during the election sparking controversy with some of his more zealous comments.
 I appreciated his passion.